wp-plugins/schedule-posts-calendar/readme.txt

 = What browsers are supported? =

-Try it and find out, the javascript to insert the calendar is pretty standard and has been tested on:
+Try it and find out, the JavaScript to insert the calendar is pretty standard and has been tested on:

 	* IE9 (note, do NOT use compatibility mode)
 	* Opera 11.6+